-The financial statements have been prepared by management in accordance with Canadian Accounting Standards for Not-For-Profit Organizations in Part III of the Canadian Professional Accountants of Canada Handbook.
+The financial statements have been prepared by management in accordance with Canadian Accounting Standards for Not-For-Profit Organizations in Part III of The Canadian Institute of Chartered Accountants' Handbook.

 (b) Revenue recognition:

 CAFII derives its revenue primarily through membership fees.
 Fees are recognized as revenue in the membership period to which they relate.